luvemil/ohlc-downloader/README.md

       --echo: if set, prints output to stdout
   -e, --end: datetime string parsable by dateutil.parser.parse, default: now()
-      --exchange: 'bitfinex' is the only one supported for now, default: 'bitfinex' -o, --output: output directory, default: data/
+      --exchange: 'bitfinex' is the only one supported for now, default: 'bitfinex'
+      --keep-index: if set, the first column of the output is a stringified version of the referenced timestamp -o, --output: output directory, default: data/
       --save/--no-save: boolean flag, determines whether to save on disk
       --symbol: symbols as expected by ccxt, e.g. 'BTC/USDT', default: 'XRP/USDT'